 April 1943: Work begins on bomb designs at Los Alamos, NM.

 May 5, 1943: The Military Policy Committee (the Manhattan Project’s executive committee) determines Japan, not Germany, should be the target of the first atomic bomb.

 June 1943: Work begins on K-25 – another plant tasked with producing highly-enriched uranium for nuclear weapons – in Oak Ridge, TN.

-August 19, 1943: Winston Churchill and Franklin D. Roosevelt sign the Quebec Agreement, specifying the conditions for cooperation between the US and UK in creating nuclear weapons.
+August 19, 1943: Winston Churchill and Franklin D. Roosevelt sign the Quebec Agreement, specifying the conditions for cooperation between the U.S. and United Kingdom in creating nuclear weapons.

 September 8, 1943: Italy surrenders to the Allies.

 November 29, 1943: Work begins on B-29 bombers to adapt them for carrying nuclear weapons.

 February 1944: 200 grams of uranium-235 are sent to Los Alamos from the Y-12 plant at Oak Ridge.

 December 22, 1944: Assembly of “Fat Man” – the bomb used on Nagasaki – is completed, though the nuclear material is not yet available.

 February 2, 1945: Los Alamos receives its first quantity of plutonium by scientists at Hanford.